West Elizabeth Bus Rapid Transit Design Project

 West Elizabeth Street is a major east-west arterial in Fort Collins that connects the Colorado State University (CSU) Main and Foothills campuses along a dense corridor of housing, restaurants, and retail.

-In order to continue connecting those areas safely and efficiently, Transfort has launched plans to add Bus Rapid Transit (BRT) along the corridor.
+In order to continue connecting those areas safely and efficiently, Transfort launched plans to add bus rapid transit (BRT) along the corridor.

 BRT systems typically offer frequent trips on a fixed bus route.
 MAX service along the Mason Corridor in Fort Collins, which opened in 2014, is a local example of BRT service.
 The BRT along West Elizabeth will share a lane with vehicle traffic.